counterleft/adventofcode-2025/README.md

 1. Analyzes each puzzle
 1. Writes readable Elixir-based solutions for each puzzle

 The commits have Claude prompts and its responses.
-Makes for fun read-through.
+Makes for a fun read-through.

 ## Versions